Oyaeesh/hev-spareparts-ml/README.md

 ## Price prediction

-A companion notebook `src/price-prediction.ipynb` will mirror the same engineering (grouped splits, preprocessing, tuning) for **price** classification (low/medium/high).
-The README will be updated once added.
+A companion notebook for **price** classification (low/medium/high) will mirror the same engineering (grouped splits, preprocessing, tuning) once added.
+The README will be updated when that notebook becomes available.

 ---